 The focus for trust is twofold within the project business environment – individuals and organizational.
 Individuals and organizations have dispositions to trust.
 Personal history and the choices made about how to interpret past events effect willingness to trust or defensiveness towards others.
 This is largely psychological and is tied into our sense of security and identity.
 Organizational history gives rise to a culture, systems and procedures that create path dependencies along two lines:

-The capacity to mobilize trust within the organization and then into the market (Smyth et al 2010; cf. Reichheld 1996);
+The capacity to mobilize trust within the organization and then into the market

 The reputation individuals and organizations have in the market for trustworthiness, which is partly a reflection of history that informs the other party about trustworthiness.

-Trust is nurtured (Baier, 1994), thus strategies and tactics served by cultures, systems and procedures that facilitate nurture create trust.
+Trust is nurtured (Baier, 1994) thus strategies and tactics served by cultures, systems and procedures that facilitate nurture create trust.
 Organizations that nurture trust will probably attract staff with the disposition to trust through self-selection to apply and selection by the firm.
 Where there are personal and organizational dispositions to trust, then parties reach back into the personal and organizational history to inform the present circumstances.
 The further back they reach, the further they will tend to form expectations of being able to trust others into the future.
 Thus, the source of the propensity to trust is based upon past experience and organizational capability, which is perceived by others in the market as reputation or goodwill – part of the social capital of the firm or project organization (Gustafsson et al. 2010).

 This potential formation of trust is depicted in the first stage of the sequence shown in Figure 1, covering personal, corporate and project disposition to trust from the supplier standpoint.
 The client looks upon this disposition and makes a highly intuitive assessment of their collective trustworthiness.
 The intuitive assessment will also draw upon cognition of project track record and corporate reputation where there is some evidence in these early stages of the project lifecycle.

-Yet, personal and corporate history will not automatically mobilize trust into the execution stages through a core competency.
-Corporate investment is needed, which is omitted in transaction cost theory, yet central in core competency theory, which is theoretically located with the resource-based view of the firm (Wernerfelt 1984).

 Insert Figure 1 about here

 Corporate investment in trust development